Important: This plugin is a premium extension for the WooCommerce plugin. You must have the WooCommerce plugin already installed.

 - Fix: New and improved enquiry email template

-- Fix: Create templating of Email Table.
+- Fix: Creating templates for Email Table.

 - Fix: Text changes for ease of understanding.